 The Lord Nelson Brewery Hotel is known for its good variety of craft beers.
 So beer lovers take a note!

 The Argyle Bar at the Millers Point is a licenced bar.
 They serve cocktails and are open from Friday to Sunday.

 Barangaroo Reserve is a waterfront park with walking and cycling trails.
 It is famous among the locals for pretty lookouts, picnic spots and exercise.
 Barangaroo is named after a powerful woman who lived in the area during the time of early colonial settlement.
 She was and is a key figure in the Aboriginal culture and community.

 Along the way, we had an opportunity to see the construction of the Barangaroo train station, which will be marked down in the history.

 Last stop – Darling Harbour

 Darling Harbour is a harbour in Sydney CBD.
 It is a very lively place in Sydney where Sydneysiders flock to every weekend.
 Darling Harbour is famous for its restaurants and cafes along the harbour.
 For top things to do in Darling Harbour, refer my post 10 things to do in Darling Harbour.

 The closest train station for Darling Harbour is Town Hall train station.
 There are frequent trains that travel between Sydney city train stations and Town Hall is one of them.
 For more information on public transport, refer the Transport for New South Wales (NSW) website.

 Sydney is one of the safest cities I have traveled in.
 I have never faced too many issues while traveling within the city.
 However, like any other city be cautious and know your surroundings especially at nights.

 I highly suggest doing this self guided and slow paced walk in The Rocks.
-This provides a sneak peak into Sydney’s history with some breathtaking views of the Harbour.
+This provides a sneak peek into Sydney’s history with some breathtaking views of the Harbour.
 I enjoyed all the sights that I visited along the way and just seeing the difference between what Sydney was and what it is today.